Hafsaayy/Tutor-android-app/README.md

 # Tutor-android-app
-This is another version of tuttor application.
+This is another version of tutor application.